NLaundry/NLaundry_Site_2024/content/shower-thoughts/Its-the-Comforts-that-make-us-feel-numb.md

 But why do we aspire to do the more effortful thing when the *Time-Saver*, satisfies the same goal on the todo-list more quickly and easily - isn't that just more productive?
 What, is driving our intuition that one is better than the other?

 Pirsig argues it's our intuition for *Quality* that is nagging at us and I think he's right.
-Deep down we know that taking notes in class by hand will result in better learning than delegating note-taking to AI - and science has demonstrated this repeatedly [CITE]().
+Deep down we know that taking notes in class by hand will result in better learning than delegating note-taking to AI - and science has demonstrated this repeatedly.
 There's an attention, care, and effort that hand-writing notes takes.
 It's what makes us skip the task when we're tired and it's what let's us know that the action is *High-Quality*.

 In the same way, we can feel when music, art, food, exercise, learning is *High-Quality*.
 When an artefact (painting, song, software, experience, etc.) is produced with effort, care, and attention, for the most part, we can tell and we think of it as better.